XueshunLin/Market-Sales-Analysis/README.md

 pip install -r requirements.txt
 ```

+## Dataset

+For the best experience and to ensure the Jupyter notebooks run correctly, it is highly recommended to place the dataset in the same folder as the `Part2&Part3.ipynb` notebook.
+This ensures that all data paths referenced within the notebook are valid and the code can access the dataset without any additional configuration.

 ## Thank you so much for taking the time reviewing my work!
 Please do not hesitate to contact with me if you require any additional information or face any problems.